treasure-data/td-js-sdk/README.md

 **Core parameters:**

-* **config.database** : String (required) - database name, must be between 3 and 255 characters and must consist only of lower case letters, numbers, and _
+* **config.database** : String (required) - database name, must consist only of lower case letters, numbers, and `_`, must be longer than or equal to 3 chars, and the total length of database and table must be shorter than 129 chars.
 * **config.writeKey** : String (required) - write-only key, get it from your [user profile](console.treasuredata.com/users/current)
 * **config.pathname** : String (optional) - path to append after host.
 Default: `/js/v3/events`
 * **config.host** : String (optional) - host to which events get sent.
 Default: `in.treasuredata.com`